Eddie Brock: Venom

 Venom begins a campaign of torment against Peter, who is still unaware of his existence.
 He first pushes Peter in front of a moving subway and later reaches from behind a window and dislodges him as he scales a building, both times without activating his spider-sense.
 He eventually terrorizes Spider-Man's wife Mary Jane, and baits the hero to his apartment for their first confrontation, where Venom reveals his true identity to Spider-Man, claiming "You may call me Venom, for that's what I'm paid to spew out these days!"
 Spider-Man discovers that the Symbiote has completely bonded with Brock and cannot be killed without also killing Brock.
 Eventually Venom is tricked into weakening himself by expending too much webbing until the suit lacks enough material to produce more.
 Venom is incarcerated in the Vault, from which he makes repeated escapes and escape attempts, only to suffer defeats and returns to the Vault.

 Brock eventually fakes suicide and escapes after being taken to the morgue.
 During a battle with Spider-Man, the Symbiote is seemingly killed by the plague-inducing villain Styx, giving its life to protect Brock.
 Brock is incarcerated and Spider-Man disposes of the Symbiote's remains.
 The Symbiote survives by entering a comatose state to fight off the illness and it returns to Brock, enabling him to again escape from jail.
 During the escape, the symbiote asexually reproduces and leaves behind its spawn.
-The offspring quickly bonds to Brock's cell mate, Cletus Kasady, creating Carnage.
+The offspring quickly bonds to Brock's cellmate, Cletus Kasady, creating Carnage.
 Venom abducts Spider-Man and transports him to a remote island to do battle.
 Spider-Man fakes his own death to convince Venom that his vendetta is over.
 Venom, content with the outcome, resigns himself to life on the island.
 Spider-Man eventually faces Carnage but is unable to defeat him.
 Spider-Man is forced to ask Venom for help, promising him freedom in exchange.
 However, after they defeat Carnage, Spider-Man betrays Venom (who had also resumed his plan of revenge and tried to throttle the arachnoid hero to death) by summoning the Fantastic Four and sending him back to prison.